zoliky/ansibledev/README.md

 Role variables
 --------------

-The `defaults` folder in each role contains default variables that users should NOT change there.
+The `defaults` folder in each role contains default variables that users should NOT change.
 On the other hand, the `vars` folder holds variables intended for user modification, which override the ones in `defaults`.
 In simpler terms, the `vars` folder takes precedence over `defaults`.

-Example scenario:
+Example:

+Suppose we're setting up ten different Linux distributions.
+Nine of them refer to the spell check package as `hunspell`.
+However, Mageia Linux calls it `hunspell-us`.
+To address this difference, we create a new file named `mageia.yml` in the `vars` folder.
+Inside this file, we define a custom variable called `package_name` and set it to `hunspell-us`.
+This variable takes precedence over the default value defined in the `defaults` folder specifically for Mageia Linux, while retaining the default value for all other distributions.

 Example Playbook